rafaski/beer_api/README.md

 ### Requests
-Async requests to the external API were made using `httpx` library to get all 325 beer recipes in JSON format
+Async requests to the external API were made using `httpx` library to get all 325 beer recipes in JSON format.

 ### Database
 JSON response has a nested structure and many missing data therefore only